TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Quickstart/Index.rst

 .. _logging-quicksart-instantiate-logger:

-Instantiate a logger for the current class
+Instantiate a Logger for the Current Class
 ==========================================

 .. note::
    As of TYPO3 9.0 you no longer need to use makeInstance to create an instance of the logger yourself.
 You can use `LoggerAwareTrait
    <https://docs.typo3.org/typo3cms/extensions/core/Changelog/9.0/Feature-82441-InjectLoggerWhenCreatingObjects.html?highlight=loggerawaretrait>`__.
    You must implement the :php:`\Psr\Log\LoggerAwareInterface` interface with your class to have the Trait taking effect.

 Use LoggerAwareTrait in your class to automatically instantiate `$this->logger`::

    use Psr\Log\LoggerAwareTrait;